-A few weeks ago, after decades, the island of Sri Lanka welcomed the Pakistani cricketing legend of yore.
+A couple of months ago, after decades, the island of Sri Lanka welcomed the Pakistani cricketing legend of yore.
 Thankfully, the political mantle is still too new to disenchant the international fan base.
-Not that I think he is a corrupt bag of officious bones in the peculiar knavish manner of many of his South Asian compatriots and indeed, his very own predecessors.
+Not that I think he is a corrupt bag of officious bones in the manner peculiar to many of his South Asian compatriots and indeed, his very own predecessors.
 No, he’s just a little soft in the head; a natural affliction, I have come to believe, when one decides to not go down the oft trodden path of political corruption and depravity.
 The cerebral mush of course, leads to an entirely different set of bureaucratic disasters.
 The long and short of it is that Imran Khan’s heart is in the right place but his brain is an addled brew of eye of newt, and toe of frog, wool of bat and tongue of dog*...
 And so, even with the best of intentions, the empire double doubles, toils and troubles!* But i digress… and can you blame me!
 Like everyone else in our beleaguered country, I too am a devoted armchair warrior and am wont to vent.

 So why did our PM Imran Khan visit Sri Lanka?

 What an interesting question, full of intrigue and the promise of riveting conspiracy theories (rubbing my hands gleefully and wanting to quote more eccentric old world verse!)